meisl/discrete-nor-logic-clock/7-seg-decoders/01_Formal-languages.md

 Up until now we have only looked at words that contained any operator at most once.
 But what if there are more, like in `"A+B+C+D"`?
 Is it arbitrary which `"+"` to derive first?
 This question is very similar to that of operator precedence, only that it's now about the same operator occurring in multiple locations.

 But the grammar does impose a "convention" in this case, too.
 It forces us to derive *the left-most `"+"` first*.
-That is because the recursion back to `S` only appears on the right side of `"+"`, to the effect that the input word has to be split in a way s.t. there are no more `"+"` in the left sub-word.
-Otherwise this left sub-word wouldn't be derivable itself.
+That is because the recursion back to `S` only appears on the right side of `"+"`, to the effect that the input word has to be split in such a way that there are no more `"+"` in the left sub-word.
+Otherwise this left sub-word wouldn't be derivable anymore.

 The resulting AST is a right-leaning chain of `"+"`s:
 ```